MÁIRÍN NÍ SHÍOCHÁIN: A KINSHIP OF CREATURES

 Wed 7 Jun - Sat 17 Jun 2017

-To be opened by Dr Roberta Crisci-Richardson, Lecturer, Art History & Theory, School of Arts, Humanities and Social Sciences, FedUni, on Thu 8 Jun 2017 @ 5.30 for 6pm.
+The exhibition was opened by Dr Roberta Crisci-Richardson, Lecturer, Art History & Theory, School of Arts, Humanities and Social Sciences, FedUni, on Thu 8 Jun 2017.

 Máirín Ní Shíocháin’s practice reflects a lifelong affinity with non-human animals.
 Her observation of animals and birds in natural habitats in and around Ballarat and district was the foundation for this research.